i211534/FireCar-Autonomous-Firefighter/README.md

 - Fire detection with configurable confidence thresholds.
 - Obstacle segmentation/detection and car localization.
-- Fire-region exclusion from the obstacle map so the robot can approach the target.
+- Fire region exclusion from the obstacle map so the robot can approach the target.
-- A* planning with obstacle inflation, boundary margins, turning penalties, and obstacle-clearance costs.
+- A* planning with obstacle inflation, boundary margins, turning penalties, and obstacle clearance costs.
 - Serial commands for forward, backward, left, right, stop, and spray actions.
-- Dashboard pages for camera snapshots, occupancy-grid visualization, navigation controls, detection thresholds, and fire-event history.
+- Dashboard pages for camera snapshots, occupancy grid visualization, navigation controls, detection thresholds, and fire event history.
-- Fire-event persistence through Flask-SQLAlchemy.
+- Fire event persistence through Flask-SQLAlchemy.

 ## Technology stack